-Kidney Stone Symptoms & Treatment in Gilbert, AZ
+Kidney Stone Treatment Near Phoenix, AZ

 Kidney stones are a common condition that can affect people of all ages.
-Most of the time the pain can be managed and the stones resolve themselves, however some cases may require surgery to achieve effective relief for the patient.
+Most of the time the pain can be managed and the stones resolve themselves, however, some cases may require surgery to achieve effective relief for the patient.

 What Are Kidney Stones?

 When high levels of minerals and salt exist in the kidneys, they can form a clump of matter known as a kidney stone.
 These stones may stay inside of the kidney, where they will not cause any further harm.

 The real problem begins when these kidney stones enter the ureter and block urine from traveling through the ureter to the bladder.
 This blockage caused by the kidney stone becomes very painful, and can require surgery if they do not pass on their own.